wadewegner/Force.com-Toolkit-for-NET/README.md

 ### Bulk Sample Code

-Below are some simple examples that show how to use the `BulkForceClient`
+Below are some simple examples that show how to use the Bulk API features.

 **NOTE:** The following features are currently not supported